python-cffi/cffi/doc/source/index.rst

 .. versionadded:: 0.8.2
    The ``ffi.cdef()`` call takes an optional argument ``packed``: if True, then all structs declared within this cdef are "packed".
+   (If you need both packed and non-packed structs, use several cdefs in sequence.)
 This has a meaning similar to ``__attribute__((packed))`` in GCC.
 It specifies that all structure fields should have an alignment of one byte.
 (Note that the packed attribute has no effect on bit fields so